JetBrains/kotlin-web-site/docs/topics/functions.md

 ) { /*...*/ }
 ```

-A default value is defined using `=` after the type.
+A default value is specified by appending '=' to the type.

-Overriding methods always use the same default parameter values as the base method.
+Overriding methods always use the base method's default parameter values.
-When overriding a method that has default parameter values, the default parameter values must be omitted from the signature:
+When overriding a method with default parameter values, the following must be removed from the signature:

 ```kotlin
 open class A {